T Bone’s rules of dilettante game design, Part I

 That includes keeping options for yourself, too.
 If you’re like me (and most gamers?), sometimes you want extra detail, sometimes you don’t.
 Having several options on hand means having a fuller toolbox.

-(Most of the thoughts above are concerned with realism; #8 and 9 speak most directly to KC’s question about playability.
+(Most of the thoughts above are concerned with realism; 8) and 9) speak most directly to KC’s question about playability.
 And they’re not a spiffy clear answer.
 They boil down to “design and play what you want”.
-But hey, it is good advice, always!)
+But hey, that is good advice, always!)

 And if you fail – well, you probably learned a few things or gained some new ideas in the process.
 Or, harking back to “know what you’re doing”, you now know what approaches failed and why, which may let you regroup and take a better shot.